nebblu/ReACT/README.md

 **Note** that Pyreact and the cosmoSIS module have not yet been extended to include massive neutrinos.

-**Note** Pyreact currently only accepts a single additional input parameter (e.g. fR0 in Hu-Sawicki f(R) gravity) and so CPL is not functional through Pyreact yet.
+**Note** Pyreact currently only accepts two model parameters.
 If you wish to upgrade to more input parameters, you will need to edit pyreact/react_wrapper.cpp and pyreact/react.py.
 Note that to keep the react cosmosis module functional, you will also need to make the relevant adjustments in the cosmosis folder.

 ## Citation